Worst-case Delay Analysis of Time-Sensitive Networks with Deficit Round-Robin: Numerical Evaluation

 In Fig.~\ref{fig:numFull}~(a),(b) we compare delay bounds of 1) and 2) to our full method; TFA diverges for class $2$ at link utilization of $89 \%$ whereas our full method remains stable at all link utilizations below $100 \%$.
 In Fig.~\ref{fig:numFull}~(c), we compare 3) to our full method.
 Our PLP improvements reduce the delay bounds as well as the run-times: when we use PLP per-aggregate, we solve fewer PLPs.
 In Fig.~\ref{fig:numFull}~(d), we compare 4) to our full method.
 We show numerically that when delay bounds are small, iPLP captures a non-convex part of DRR strict service curves and brings an improvement compared to PLP.
 Experimentally, the improvements increase with the link utilization.

+Note that infinite bounds might only be obtained in networks with cyclic dependencies that are highly loaded (as we assume local stability), e.g., in the industrial network we tested, when the maximum link utilization reaches $89 \%$, TFA-DRR provides infinite bounds (see Fig.~\ref{fig:numFull}).
+Obtaining finite bounds implies that the network is truly stable; whereas, obtaining infinite bounds does not necessarily imply that the network is unstable, and the network might or might not be truly stable.

 We use MATLAB on a $2.6$ GHz $6$-Core Intel Core i$7$ computer; thus, we have $6$ workers to implement our two parallel versions of Section \ref{sec:refinePhase}.
 We provide the $95\%$ confidence interval for the run-times of Initial phase (TFA) and two parallel implementations of the refinement phase at two different maximum link utilization; we run the program $10$ times.
-When the maximum link utilization is $40 \%$: The initial phase takes $[0.5,~0.6]$ minutes; the versions 1 and 2 of refinements phase takes $[5.8,~5.9]$ and $[4.6,~4.7]$ minutes, respectively.
-When the maximum link utilization is $89 \%$: The initial phase takes $[3,~4]$ minutes; the versions 1 and 2 of refinements phase takes $[9,~10]$ and $[5.5,~6.5]$ minutes, respectively.
-Regarding post-process phase, we compare run-times of PLP and iPLP for the flows with the longest path.
-We run the program $100$ time and give the $95\%$ confidence intervals: For PLP we obtain $[5.7,~5.75]$ seconds and for iPLP we obtain $[6.4,~6.5]$ seconds.
+When the maximum link utilization is $40 \%$ and $89 \%$, $95\%$ confidence intervals of run-times are provided in Table~\ref{tab:runtimes}.
+Regarding the post-process phase, we compare run-times of PLP and iPLP for the flows with the longest path.
+We run the program $100$ time and give the $95\%$ confidence intervals in Table~\ref{tab:runtimes}.